 Every year, Himachal is visited by a huge number of tourists from around the world.
-The Himalayan ranges lure nature lovers to adventure seekers to witness the amazement of being surrounded by untouched, raw face of natural beauty.
+The Himalayan ranges lure nature lovers to adventure seekers to witness the amazement of being surrounded by untouched, the raw face of natural beauty.

 Chamba district of Himachal Pradesh is well-known for its rich history of kings, versatile culture, and breathtaking natural beauty.
 Dalhousie, Khajjhiar, Bharmour, and Pangi are the most heard names when one considers visiting Chamba for a vacation.
-This beautiful district confines within itself Sub-Himalayan range of mountains, diverse flora and fauna, lakes, wild-life sanctuaries, and a number of ancient temples with rich history.
+This beautiful district confines within itself Sub-Himalayan range of mountains, diverse flora and fauna, lakes, wild-life sanctuaries, and a number of ancient temples with a rich history.

 Situated on the banks of river Ravi, Chamba district spreads in an area of 6,528 km square with Chamba town as its headquarters.
-It’s also known as the abode of lord Shiva and most of the temples here are dedicated to Him.
+It’s also known as the abode of Lord Shiva and most of the temples here are dedicated to Him.
 Although, it’s counted among country’s 250 most backward districts, but that’s what makes it beautiful – less invaded with concrete jungle symbolizing development.

 The people here are friendly Himalayan folks speaking various dialects including Batthiyali, Dogri-Kangri, Gaddi-Bharmouri, and Chambiali.

 The cultural heritage of Chamba consists and manifests in various forms including its fairs.
 Minjar Mela is one of the most famous.
-Then, there are certain things for which it is known like Chamba-Chukh, and Chamba-Chappal & handmade shoes.
+Then, there are certain things for which it is known as Chamba-Chukh, and Chamba-Chappal & handmade shoes.

 Religious people would find places like Bharmaur as a heaven of peace under snow-clad sub-Himalayan mountain ranges.
-To talk of a few references to most interesting places in Chamba, we would suggest Dalhousie, Khajjiar, and Chamba Bharmaur circuit.
+To talk of a few references to the most interesting places in Chamba, we would suggest Dalhousie, Khajjiar, and Chamba Bharmaur circuit.

 Located on the edge of the Dhauladhar mountain range of Himalayas 2,700m above sea level, surrounded by snow-capped peaks, the town has a number of attractions for tourists including Scottish and Victorian architectural structures.

-Other nearby places of interest are Dainkund peak, Khajjiar, Bakrota Hills, village Lohali, Gandhi Chowk, Dalhousie Cantonment, Tibetan Market, and Kalatop forests.
+Other nearby places of interest are Dainkund Peak, Khajjiar, Bakrota Hills, village Lohali, Gandhi Chowk, Dalhousie Cantonment, Tibetan Market, and Kalatop forests.

-How to get there – By Air, the closest domestic airports includes Pathankot and Gaggal, 75 km and 140 km (respectively) from Dalhousie.
+By Air, the closest domestic airports includes Pathankot and Gaggal, 75 km and 140 km (respectively) from Dalhousie.

 The most cost-effective and convenient way to reach this town is to use a train from nearby Chakki Bank railhead.
 Various transport services include superfast, deluxe and express trains connected to it.
 Afterwards, a shared cab or a bus can take you straight to Dalhousie in 2-3 hours.